GabrieleGhisleni/EnergyProject/README.md

 > 1. Change MySql Database

-To change that you have to modify the docker-compose.yml mysql and energy.env as follows and inserting into the `< >` the data that you want to use.
+To change that you have to modify the docker-compose.yml mysql and energy.env as follows and inserting into the the brackets `< >` the data that you want to use.

 ```shell
 ## docker-compose.yml